Moss stitch baby blanket crochet pattern

 Pattern notes

-- Each stitch in the moss stitch pattern is a combo of 1 single crochet + 1 chain
+- Each stitch in the moss stitch pattern is a combination of 1 single crochet and 1 chain.

 - This blanket is worked flat in rows using the moss stitch (also called the linen or granite stitch)